westphae/stratux/content/collaboration/index.md

 ## Acknowledgments

 I would like to thank Steve Sokol of http://openflightsolutions.com for his input, feedback, motivation through his AHRS Challenge, and for providing a prototype AHRS board for testing.
 His products are also top notch--highly recommended!

+Of course it goes without saying that none of this would be possible without Chris Young and the other stratux developers.
+What an awesome project!